 The Hidden Financial Aid Trap for a 529 Plan

-A 529 plant owned by a parent impacts the financial aid formula.
+A 529 plan owned by a parent impacts the financial aid formula.
 But, an account owned by a grandparent doesn’t count in the expected family contribution.
 At first thought, you might think grandparents should own the account.

 And here is where you find the hidden problem.